delight-im/Knowledge/Fraud and Scams.md

  * Lottery fraud by proxy
    * scammer fakes an alleged winning ticket but claims not to be eligible for its redemption
    * victim buys "winning ticket" from scammer — and will later even be held criminally liable when trying to redeem it

+### Long cons (take days or weeks)

+ * Spanish Prisoner scam / Nigerian scam
+   * enlisting the victim to aid in retrieving some stolen money from a hidden place
+   * taking advantage of the victim's greed
+   * tricking the victim into believing into the existence of the money
+   * preventing the victim from going to the police by making them act criminally themself which they would have to admit
+   * luring with faked cheques that have a manipulated recipient but are otherwise genuine
+ * Romance scam (advance-fee fraud)
+   * cultivating romantic relationship with victim
+   * making promises of a future marriage
+   * beloved person is stuck in a foreign (usually their home) country and lacks the money to leave
+ * Gandparent scam (fraudulent impersonation)
+   * grandparent gets a call or message from alleged grandchild in trouble (abroad)
+   * grandchild may be arrested in another country needing money to pay the bail
+ * Fake antivirus / Fake support call
+   * Computer users are unsolicitedly contacted by
+     * scammers claiming to represent Microsoft etc.
+     * alleged company behind antivirus software installed on their computer
+   * scammers tell unsuspecting victim that they have problems/errors on their computer which must be fixed
+   * victims may be tricked into
+     * paying money for *no* service
+     * actually *installing* viruses, malware or spyware
+     * allow the scammers remote access to the computer
  * Fake casting agent scam
    * scammer pretends to be casting agent for a modeling agency searching for new talents
    * victim is told they need a professional portfolio — which requires an upfront payment
  * Fraudulent directory solicitations
    * victims (business owners) receive a solicitation from a business directory designed like an invoice
-   * the scammers hope that the business owners fall victim to them by mistaking the solicitation
+   * the scammers hope that the business owners fall victim to them by mistaking the solicitation ...
-     * for an actual invoice and paying it
+     * ... for an actual invoice and paying it
-     * for updates/corrections that must be made to an existing entry (resulting the victim signing the document)
+     * ... for updates/corrections that must be made to an existing entry (resulting the victim signing the document)
- * Pig-in-a-poke (information asymmetry)
-   * the victim thinks they are buying a "pig" when they are actually buying a "cat" hidden in the bag

 ## Online